 Check Federal, State, and Local Laws on Scattering Ashes

 Whether you are scattering ashes on the water or on land, you need to check the applicable laws and obtain the necessary permission.
 Also, you might check to see if it is possible to make arrangements for a permanent memorial at the location.
 Some public parks permit memorials even though they do not necessarily allow scattering.

-Many cemeteries have areas designated for scattering cremated remains.
-Typically, these scattering gardens offer memorial options such as plaques, inscriptions or benches.
+Many cemeteries have garden areas designated for scattering ashes.
+Typically, these scattering gardens offer memorial options such as plaques, inscriptions, or benches.